Nuclearfossil/alt-languages/README.md

 From Wikipedia:

-> Go (often referred to as Golang) is a programming language created in 2009 by Google[12] employees Robert Griesemer, Rob Pike, and Ken Thompson.[10]
-Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing,[3] and CSP-style concurrency.[13]
-The compiler, tools, and source code are all free and open source.[14]
+> Go (often referred to as Golang) is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
+Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.
+The compiler, tools, and source code are all free and open source.

 ### Installation - Go